knaidoo29/mistreedoc/docs/_sources/minimum_spanning_tree.rst.txt

 Plotting
 ^^^^^^^^

-For the following plots we will change the matplotlib font using:
+For the following plots we will change the default matplotlib font using:

 .. code-block:: python